dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

 using this calculator.

-Plumed actually allows several actions like implementing enhanced sampling methods (besides metadynamics), to compute other different Collective variables that are not shown here, among other possibilities.
-For larger description of plumed actions and details, visit `this page <http://www.plumed.org/doc>`_.
+Plumed actually allows several actions like implementing enhanced sampling methods (besides metadynamics), computing other different Collective variables that are not shown here, among other possibilities.
+For further description of plumed actions and details, visit `this page <http://www.plumed.org/doc>`_.
 The use of other tools of Plumed with ASE is absolutely analogous to what it is explained here.